Egenica/weather-app/README.md

 - Uses NextJs / Typescript / Tailwind.
 - Backend server API for data.
 - Background changes depending on time of day and weather conditions.
-- Location is saved in local storage for.
+- Location is saved in local storage.

 ## ToDo